Daego9Ramos/RentalMarketGDL/README.md

 The dataset was created using web scraping techniques to extract property details from real estate websites.

 Original Variables:
+- Location
+- Price
+- No. of rooms
-- Location, Price, No. of rooms, No. of bathrooms, Area, Address, Colony, Type
+- No. of bathrooms
+- Area
+- Address
+- Colony
+- Type

 Final Variables (including engineered features):
+- Location
+- Price
+- No. of rooms
+- No. of bathrooms
+- Area, Neighborhood
+- Municipality
+- Type
-- Location, Price, No. of rooms, No. of bathrooms, Area, Neighborhood, Municipality, Type, Price per sq meter, Bathrooms per room, Price_Category
+- Price per sq meter
+- Bathrooms per room
+- Price_Category

 ## Methodology
 1. **Web Scraping**: Extracted rental data from multiple websites.